informatik01/sql-query-executor/SQLQueryExecutor/trunk/README.txt

 See the official documentation for additional details: http://tomcat.apache.org/tomcat-7.0-doc/jndi-datasource-examples-howto.html

+The Data Sources are configured in context.xml file in /META-INF folder.
+Make the appropriate changes there to configure database access settings.

 In the project folder there is an Ant build file and the related properties file.
-Make the appropriate changes in the build.properties file.
+Make the appropriate changes in the build.properties file to configure Tomcat location etc.

 Also make the appropriate changes in log4j.properties file (found in /src folder) to configure the path to the log file.